grokpot/slacktrash/README.md

 This tool deletes all messages of a given user in a given channel.
 In order for it to work, you must have a legacy API token for that user.
 API tokens can be obtained here: https://api.slack.com/custom-integrations/legacy-tokens
 You will also need the ID of the user and ID of the channel.
 These can be obtained by inspecting the page in the slack webapp.

-Once obtained, these parameters should be set as environment variables and the app can be run as:
+Once obtained, these parameters should be set as environment variables (via [dotenv](https://github.com/motdotla/dotenv)) and the app can be run as:
 `$ node app.js`